Making an Impact as a Manager

 What about managers?
 A manager is a senior position.
 So it’s expected that you will have a significant impact!
 Much bigger than an IC.
 But how?
 And what do we even consider a manager’s impact?

 Inexperienced managers often take the wrong path here.
 They want to achieve more by working more.
 They have a new role but stick to old habits.
-They try to make an impact by jumping straight to the action and making more work themselves.
+They try to make an impact by jumping straight to the action and doing more work themselves.

 And it seems logical!
 After all, that’s what worked before, right?
 That’s what got them promoted.
 So they have to do it again, but harder!
 Deliver more code.
 Finish more tasks.
 Be the manager and the smartest person in the room.